CatherineMeng/site-academic/content/publication/hpec_howto/index.md

 ---
-title: 'How to efficiently train your ai agent? characterizing and evaluating deep reinforcement learning on heterogeneous platforms'
+title: 'How to Efficiently Train Your AI Agent?
+Characterizing and Evaluating Reep Reinforcement Learning on Heterogeneous Platforms'
 authors:
   - admin
   - Yang Yang